yorevs/homesetup/README.md

 ### Firebase setup

-HomeSetup allows you to use your Firebase account to upload and download your custom files (dotfiles files synchronization) to your *Realtime Database*.
+HomeSetup allows you to use your Firebase account to upload and download your custom files (dotfiles files synchronization) to your *Real-time Database*.
 To be able to use this feature, you need first to configure your Google Firebase account.

 #### Create new account